mlp9/Talent-Pipeline-using-R-shiny/README.md

 1) Upload the dataset, "talent_pipeline data".
 2) Select from the dropdown list what kind of comparison you want to make that is with employee or benchmark competency values for the position.
+3) Select if you want to add more importance to a partiuclar comptency, if so, add weights to each competency.

    #### •	Comparing with current candidates:

-      o	User inputs the employee id and selects the desired competency.
+      o	User inputs the employee Id who they want a replacement for and select the desired competency for that role.

-      o	Dynamically select the desired department of candidates to match.
+      o	Dynamically select the desired department of candidates to match, eg: Operations, Marketing, etc.

       o	Dynamically select the experience level of candidates to match.

-      o	Dynamically select the no of employees to display.
+      o	Dynamically select the no. of employees to display for result.

       o	Type of visualization.

    #### •	Comparing with benchmark values:

-      o	User selects the desired competency and enters its value.
+      o	Select the desired competency and enters its value.

       o	Dynamically select the desired department of candidates to match.